Skip to content

 A white keyboard is usually the starting point for a white-themed desk.
 Here’s what pairs well.

 Mouse: Match your brand if possible.
 Razer, Logitech, and Corsair all sell white versions of their popular mice.
-For competitive gaming, lighter is better.
-Our lightest gaming mouse guide has several white options under 60 grams.
+For competitive gaming, lighter is better, and several ultralight white models come in under 60 grams.

 Desk mat: A white or light gray desk mat ties everything together.
 Extended mats (900mm+) look cleaner under a keyboard and mouse than small pads.